 Here they are:

 This was an arid salty side of a beach transformed into a shortcut roadway between two villages: La Bocana and Punta Abreojos.
 The ocean was on the right side as you look at the photo.
-There was literally NO water at all on the horizon, but you can see the reflections – is this not something:)
+There was absolutely NO water at all on the horizon.
+However, you can still see the water reflections! – Nevertheless this is something to amaze even the less impressionable person:)

-From La Bocana it took us a long drive day to cross the Sierra de Santa Lucia mountains of Baja California from the Pacific Ocean to the Sea of Cortez.
+From La Bocana it took us a long drive day going South.
+We had to cross the Sierra de Santa Lucia Mountains from the Pacific Ocean to the Sea of Cortez.

 We passed Santa Rosalia and spent one night in Loreto.
 A wonderful scenic road with a lot of fantastic landscapes.
 What a great experience this Baja California trip !
 Click on the photos to see them in them in my original gallery.